 Just Because You Can

-Doesn’t mean you do.
+That doesn’t mean you do.
 I can write code.
 So should I sell myself as a developer?
-I have graphic software, but do I have the creativity to make memorable logos from scratch that will represent my client’s brands making them stand out from all their competitors?
-Nope and Nope.
+I have graphic software, but do I have the creativity to make memorable logos from scratch representing my client’s brands, making them stand out from their competitors?
+Nope and nope.

-Different skills sets, knowledge and expertise to succeed in either.
-Rare are the individuals that can master it all.
+Different skillsets, knowledge, and expertise are required to succeed in any medium.
+Unfortunately, rare are the individuals that can master it all.

 Know What You Need to Know

-When it comes to running a website, these are the topics and requirements that require intimate knowledge and competency.
-These are the things that many DIY site owners fall short on…
+When running a website, these are the topics and requirements that require intimate knowledge and competency.
+Here are the things, in my experience, where I see many DIY site owners fall short…

 Yes, you can do all of the above yourself.
 But are you honestly willing to learn all the necessary variables to implement them properly?